 Having the right subject matter expertise, either in-house or in support, is a top priority in CDP staffing.
 You will need data management specialists, data analysts, data governance, and data privacy experts.

 3. Technology/IT Teams

-CDPs are infrastructure, so you will need full buy-in and participation from your internal IT team get it set up and get integrated with other systems.
+CDPs are infrastructure, so you will need full buy-in and participation from your internal IT team to get it set up and integrated with other systems.
 You will need the appropriate software developers and solution architects to provide technical guidance and support.

 4. C-Suite/Executive Leaders